alexerm/jest-llm-eval/packages/llm-eval/README.md

   ['I need help with my order', 'Order #12345', 'I want to return it'], {
     createAgentPrompt: messages => ({
+      // you can still use any SDK to create assistant messages
-      model: openai('gpt-4'),
+      model: openai('gpt-5'),
-      messages: [
-        { role: 'system', content: 'You are a helpful agent' }, ...messages,
+      messages: [{ role: 'system', content: 'You are a helpful agent' }, ...messages], }),
-      ],
-    }),
   }
 );